 Erin Hill serves as executive director of ActBlue.

-Jonathan Zucker, the founder of It Starts Today, worked at ActBlue from 2005-2008 as chief operations officer and counsel, senior strategist, executive director, and as a member of the organization’s board of directors.
+Jonathan Zucker, the founder of It Starts Today, worked at ActBlue from 2005 to 2008 as chief operations officer and counsel, senior strategist, executive director, and as a member of the organization’s board of directors.
 Prior to his tenure at ActBlue, Zucker acted as the national director of operations for finance at the Democratic National Committee.